Tishys57/Minecraft-Auto-Clicker/README.md

 # Minecraft-Auto-Clicker

 Download both parts.
-Extract any one part.
+Extract any one part (Extract files.
+NOT extract all).
 Inside will be a .py and an exe file.
 You may run the clicker through any one of them.

 run the auto_clicker exe file or through the .py file